julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The witch’s cross, the herb of grace.**

-Rue is a plant of contradictions—sacred yet dangerous, healing yet sharp.
+Rue is a plant of contradictions: sacred yet dangerous, healing yet sharp.

 Known as the herb of grace in Italian *Stregheria* and Balkan village magic, **rue is burned to clear curses and worn to deflect envy and psychic attacks**.